AppStateESS/homestead/README.md

  * I think you will need to bootstrap all 10 million template files.
 I made a menu and bootstrapped the first page.

+ * You get to go through and find all of the unused CSS.
+What luck!